jajja/jorm/README.md

 There are also targeted fixes patching unexpected behaviour in specific JDBC-implementations.
 Any database engines that have not been validated might just as well contain similar problems in their respecitve implementations of the JDBC.

-One thing that will differ if using another database egine is a rebrand strategy for `SQLExceptions` that jORM use to classify different types of SQLExceptions.
+One thing that will differ if using another database egine is a rebrand strategy for `SQLExceptions` that jORM use to classify different types of SQL errors.
 These are only available for Postgres, MySQL and MSSQL at this moment.
-MOore about this will appear in the nondistant future.
+More about this will appear in the nondistant future.

 ## To be continued..